SrOlalau/pfsense_backup_cloud/README.md

 # pfSense Backup Script

+## Warning
+**Important:** Ensure you have a valid SSL certificate for your pfSense web interface.
+You can easily create one using ACME.
+Additionally, you must use the hostname (not the IP address) for `PFSENSE_IP`.

 This script automates the process of backing up the configuration of a pfSense firewall.
 It logs into the pfSense web interface, retrieves the configuration file, and uploads it to OneDrive using `rclone`.

 ## Prerequisites